 Legacy Premium Food Storage does make several products that are labeled gluten free.
 Their packages include all of our staff favourites: enchilada beans and rice, classic chili, and potato soup.
 They have a 25 year shelf life, are non-GMO, have no added MSG, and are also vegetarian.
 Not bad!

 The only downside?
 They require water and a heat source to cook so they’re better for sheltering in place rather than evacuation.
 Even with that in mind, this is still the brand all of Total Prepare’s team has in our kits.
 We even take it camping on occasion!
+This is one of our most popular gluten free emergency food kits – it has 240 servings and will last an individual 46 days (at 2000 calories per day.)

 Keep it Simple